cdevshub/afero-devdocs/docs/RobustafLibSet.md

 - While retrying unsuccessful afLib calls, it is important to call `af_lib_loop()` to ensure that afLib gets time to handle requests.
 If, for example, we called `set_attribute()` and the call failed due to a full request queue, retrying the call would be pointless unless afLib got time to service the queue.

 - It’s important to avoid calling `af_lib_loop()` within `attrEventCallback()`; doing so can have unexpected results.
 But we know that to make afLib calls robust we should confirm-and-retry, and we know that we must call `af_lib_loop()` *while* we retry.
-So if the callback tells us we need to call set_attribute, how do we do that robustly?
+So if the callback tells us we need to call set_attribute, how do we do that robustly?<br><br>
 Examples #1 and #2 demonstrate a useful pattern: Code in the callback is restricted to setting a flag to indicate a `af_lib_set_attribute()` call is required.
 Then in the main `loop()`, the flag is checked, `set_attribute()` is called if indicated, and retried as needed until success.
 This pattern is robust, easy to read, and can reduce redundant code.

 - Example #3 shows a variation in which retrying is limited by a timeout: as above, the code retries `af_lib_set_attribute()`, waiting for AF_SUCCESS.
 But here a timeout prevents an indefinite cycle of re-trying in the face of some serious condition that is blocking us.
 If the timeout is exceeded, we assume that communication with afLib is fatally obstructed, so we trigger a reboot by directly manipulating the reset pin.